Private annuity trust

-To preserve the benefits of a PAT, the trustee must be independent, the annuity cannot be secured in any way, and the annuitants cannot have any control over the trust or its investments.
+To preserve the benefits of a PAT, a trustee must be independent, the annuity cannot be secured in any way, and annuitants cannot have any control over the trust or its investments.
 Informal suggestions and advice, however, are not prohibited.

 The primary benefit of a PAT is that it allows the full appreciated value of the asset to be invested and to earn income before capital gains and recapture taxes are paid.
 This means that the incurrence of tax liability can be stretched out over the owner's entire lifetime.
 The IRS does not charge any interest or penalties for this form of tax deferral.
 If the trust's earnings are greater than the annuity amounts paid, the excess value will accrue or can be paid out to the ultimate beneficiaries.
 The owner's heirs who will also receive any remaining investments in the PAT completely free of estate taxes after the owner has died.
 If the owner dies before living out his or her life expectancy, the trust might be required to pay a portion of the deferred capital gains taxes.
 On the other hand, in most cases if the owner lives at least 2/3 of his or her life expectancy, the trust will receive additional tax benefits.

 The investment of the pre-tax proceeds potentially gives private annuity trusts the ability to generate substantially more money over the long run than a direct and taxed sale.
 Partially offsetting this advantage are the compressed income tax brackets for trusts that cause the investment earnings to reach the maximum income tax bracket when income exceeds $9,000–$10,000 annually.
 The PAT is not allowed to deduct the amount of imputed interest built into the annuity payments that it makes.
 Sometimes the PAT will invest in a deferred annuity in an effort to minimize trust income taxes, but at the expense of sizable commissions, fees, and taxes.
 Investing PAT assets in a deferred annuity issued by a commercial insurance company should be avoided at ALL costs.